3.9. Module Handling

 3.9.3.
 Show Internal Network (Macro Modules)

 In the context menu of macro modules, the option Show Internal Network is available.
-If selected, the network of the macro is opened on another network tab.
+If selected, the network of the macro is opened in a separate network tab.

 [Tip]Tip